Our goal is to reduce the environmental impact

-Our goal is to reduce the consequences for neighbours and the environment as much as possible.
-Environmental protection is vital for both NATO and the Norwegian Armed Forces, and all the participants will be instructed to respect the restricted areas and to avoid damages and pollution.
+Our goal is to reduce the consequences for neighbors and the environment as much as possible.
+Environmental protection is vital for the Norwegian Armed Forces, and all the participants will be instructed to respect the restricted areas and to avoid damages and pollution.

 Environmental protection officer: +47 400 38 526